angiegove/cookbook_app/NOTES - Corinne.md

 # WISHLIST
 - in recipe _form make the duration input an interactive clock instead of text input
 - make the instructions able to be more than one paragraph.
-Include button -
+Include button
+- duration will not be text input but instead be an interactive clock-thingy -
 -
 -